-In addition to the many research projects of the BCSM faculty, the center has three projects:
+In addition to the many research projects of the BCSM faculty, center-sponsored projects include:

 Health Effects Associated with Racism Threat: Cultivating Strong HEARTs and Minds!

 The HEART Research Group promotes research and scholarship related to the emodiment of stress with a focus on racial health disparities and racial health inequities.
 We use a social-psycho-biological framework to interrogate the intersection of socio-environmental risk, psychosocial processes, and the biological embedding of social experience.
 Though our focus is on understanding racism as a determinant of individual and population health, we investigate and consider other social experiences associated with stigma and social disadvantage.
 Our activities include group discussion, article reviews, developing manuscripts/publications, and conference presentations.
 Current projects include: 1) Racial discrimination and premature physiologic aging among midlife African American women, 2) Development and validation of the Anticipatory Racism Scale, 3) Understanding the education/mortality gradient in the US by intersections of age, race, and gender, and 4) Being a SuperWoman: How Black women cope with racism stress.

 This research group is led by Amani Nuru-Jeter, Associate Professor of Public Health, UC Berkeley.
 The group is not currently accepting new members.